chaoss/wg-dei/README.md

 ## Upcoming meetings

 - We meet every other week.
-Next meeting: April 4, 2018 at 10AM CT.
+Next meeting: April 18, 2018 at 5pm Eurpean Central Time (10am US Central Time).
 We will use the same zoom room as the metrics hangout: https://wiki.linuxfoundation.org/chaoss/metrics#weekly-hangout

 TODOS:
 - review existing survey work (Matt)